A question we see a lot of misunderstanding and confusion over is : Can I Refreeze Thawed Meat?

 - Partially thawed / partially frozen meat is still far too cold for any food-borne pathogens to become active.

-- If your partially thawed / partially frozen meat is in a package, this is even better as there is no danger of any contamination.
+- If your partially thawed / partially frozen meat is in a package, this is even better as there is no danger of any contamination or freezer burn due to the vacuum packaging.

 - Meat purchased in the supermarket ‘Fresh’ Aisle is stocked with nothing but meat that has been frozen and thawed several times over along the supply chain and in the supermarket until it is sold.
-Yet, consumers have no problem believing this is both fresh and safe.
+Yet, consumers have no problem believing this is both fresh and safe and not realizing they have purchased meat thats frozen and thawed several times over.

 To illustrate the point further with a common real-world example: most people would think nothing of buying fresh meat at the supermarket, place it in the back of a hot car at 120 °F (48.8 °C) and perhaps then run some errands and not get home for another hour or two then place this meat in the fridge.
 This is not safe yet done all the time.